Experience Samurai Culture in Ibaraki! 7 Historic Landmarks

 The school displays materials related to the educational system in the Meiji Period (1868-1912), such as desks and writing utensils used by children, class schedules, and even menus of the school lunch program.
 It might be fun to check the educational system of the Edo Period at Kodokan, and compare it to the modern system that can be seen at the Former Mitsukaido Elementary School.

-The Ibaraki Prefectural History Museum displays materials related to Japanese history since prehistory.
+The Ibaraki Prefectural Archives and Museum displays materials related to Japanese history since prehistory.
 It is also known as a fall foliage viewing spot famous for the row of ginkgo trees located in front of the Former Mitsukaido Elementary School.

 There are special illuminations during the fall season, so those who are planning to visit in November should check the schedule in advance.